i-adopt/patterns/adrs/002-I-ADOPT_extension.md

   * easy to implement
 * **Cons**
   * not standardised which object properties should be used, but we could write guidelines
+  * might lead potentially to an explosion of definitions

 ### Option B: Complementing I-ADOPT with ISO 19131